-"The Nazarene Church missionaries came to Nyasaland in August from the States, and are trying to establish their first mission station in the Southern Province."
+"The Nazarene Church missionaries came to Nyasaland in August from the States, and are trying to establish their first mission station in the Southern Pro-

 "Travelling is now getting difficult on all roads in the country.
 It is the rainy time of the year.
 But seeing that we are faced with such a big battle, it is lazy to be afraid of bad roads.
 We go where there is necessity of working.
-Getting stuck in mud is one of our daily rounds.":
+Getting stuck in mud is one of our daily rounds."

 We are always glad to hear from Brother Severe.
-Are we dischar we are depending on him to keep us informed about of the truth?"

-the Lord's work in that far off land.
+We are depending on him to keep us informed about the Lord's work in that far off land.
 We can see by this last letter that the battle is really on over there.
 Can we sit complacently by?